An Inconvenient Truth

 > The implications of adherence to AVB are far reaching.
 Since verbal behavior is not about language, subscribing to a VB intervention paradigm denies children the benefits of language; being able to opine, reflect, ruminate, to think about the past or future, to perform logical operations that are linguistically mediated, to give reasons etc. These intervention systems do not prepare children to participate in language practices, the language games played and the kinds of moves participants might make in those games.
 As a conceptual system, these are not intended outcomes of AVB, nor are they hoped for outcomes...amassing verbal operants is.

 > In order to ensure that language is addressed within an early intensive behavioral intervention framework, it's necessary to employ an ordinary language framework... such as demonstrated in the groundbreaking work of Dr. Lovaas and his colleagues.
-An ordinary language approach sets as its goals the things we do in language...anything else including manding, tacting or intraverbaling is superfluous and adds nothing but confusion and a funny way of talking.
+An ordinary language approach sets as its goals the things we do in language...anything else including manding, tacting or intraverbaling is superfluous and adds nothing but confusion and an arcane, impenetrable taxonomy.